Eben60/YAArguParser.jl/docs/src/afterword.md

 #### Breaking changes

 - Renamed exported mutating functions, e.g. `add_example => add_example!`.
+- Mutating functions do not return `ArgumentParser` anymore: They return either `nothing`, or an `Exception`.
 - Limited the number of exported functions.
 - Hashmap keys no more used, therefore `get_key` function removed.
 - Removed `has_key` function - use `haskey` instead.
-- Removed `required` field of ArgumentParser: If a default value provided, then argument is obviously optional, otherwise considered required.
+- Removed `required` field of `ArgumentParser`: If a default value provided, then argument is obviously optional, otherwise considered required.
 - Anything forgotten? - Please open an issue 🙂

 #### New features